Ms Valeria Vendries

 I am currently involved in:

-Teaching Neuroanatomy for the BSc Clinical Anatomy intercalated programme.
+Manager of the Advanced Neuroanatomy module (ANAT 3108) for the BSc Clinical Anatomy intercalated programme.

-Supervising final year project students on the intercalated Clinical Anatomy BSc.
+Supervising students on their dissertations for the intercalated Clinical Anatomy BSc.

 Research groups and institutes